• Skip to primary navigation

 • Grind them into a powder and use the strawberry powder to flavor and color homemade buttercream frosting.

-• Grind the dried strawberries into a powder and add to protein drinks.
+• Grind the dried strawberries into a powder and add to a glass of sweet iced tea, Spring cocktails or protein drinks.

 How to make dried strawberries in a food dehydrator